fabri1983/menuapp/README.md

 * Use of `Optional<T>` to hide null manipulation.

-* Complete the use of maven profiles in order to provide a different `server-config.yml` per profile.
-Use resource filtering on it.

-* When a service needs several steps to execute, use `Chain of Responsibility` with a chain builder or alike to improve readability.
+* When a service needs several execution steps, use `Chain of Responsibility` with a chain builder or alike to improve readability.

 * For currency conversion use `Strategy` pattern, so I can provide an algorithm for any currency conversion.